Top 10 Safe Vegetables for Dogs

 Bell peppers for your puppers!
 This next vegetable is another crunchy, nutritious, and hydrating treat for your dog to enjoy.
 Fresh bell peppers in all of their varieties are delicious to munch on.
 Your dog may think so too!

-Benefits of Peppers
+Benefits of Bell Peppers

-This colorful veggie is an excellent treat to feed to your four-legged pal as often as a few times per week.
+This colourful veggie is an excellent treat to feed to your four-legged pal as often as a few times per week.
 Green, red, yellow, or orange bell peppers are all water-dense, rich in essential vitamins b6 (especially vitamin C and have anti-cancer, anti-inflammatory, and antioxidant properties.

 Red peppers have been said to be the most nutritious of the bunch!